 Your pregnancy may affect your gastrointestinal system in a number of ways, including:

-If you are having prolonged or extreme symptoms of nausea and vomiting, talk to your doctor to avoid dehydration and other complications.
+If you’re having prolonged or extreme symptoms of nausea and vomiting, talk to your doctor.
+You’ll want to make sure to prevent dehydration and other complications.

 While you may feel hungrier during your pregnancy, your stomach is actually being compressed by your growing baby.
 This can push stomach acid back up into your esophagus, causing heartburn.

-Your growing baby isn’t just putting pressure on your stomach; he or she also is adding weight and pressure to your back and joints.
+Your growing baby isn’t just putting pressure on your stomach.
+Your baby is also adding weight and pressure to your back and joints.
 This can cause:

 Near the end of your pregnancy, your body will release hormones to help soften the ligaments so the pelvis area can expand during labor.
-This hormonal change combined with the redistribution of your weight can lead to aching joints.
+This hormonal change and your shifting weight can lead to aching joints.

 While this is normal, talk to your doctor about any excessive pain and avoid doing any activities that cause further aching.